<< Go Back up to Atmospheric Theatres Main Page

 Overview

-The $160,000 theatre opened as part of the McNees Theatre Building, built by the Whittier Amusement Company.
-The building originally housed a café, market, drug store, and a number of smaller shops and concessions in addition to the theatre itself.
+The 1,000-seat $160,000 McNees Theatre opened with From Headquarters (1929) Link opens in new window starring Monte Blue, along with several vaudeville acts.
+Built as part of the McNees Theatre Building, erected by the Whittier Amusement Company, the complex originally housed a café, market, drug store, and a number of smaller shops and concessions in addition to the theatre itself.
 The theatre was approached through an open court into which the surrounding shops faced.
+The complex was built on property that had been owned by Ralph McNees, once part of the McNees ranch.

 The new “atmospheric” type of theatre was claimed to be the first of its kind on the US West Coast, however in reality was pre-dated by the Warner Hollywood Theatre and the Alex Theatre in Glendale, to name a couple.